 Privacy and cookies notice

-The National Heritage Science Forum (NHSF) is committed to a policy of protecting the rights and privacy of individuals in accordance with the Data Protection Act 1998 and the forthcoming General Data Protection Regulation (GDPR) due to come into effect 25 May 2018.
+The National Heritage Science Forum (NHSF) is committed to a policy of protecting the rights and privacy of individuals in accordance with the Data Protection Act 2018.

 NHSF provides a number of services associated with membership, as well as services that are accessible to the wider public.
 In the execution of those services, NHSF may collect and hold personal data.
 This privacy notice relates to personal data collected by NHSF about users of the following services: e-newsletter, website, events, blog, and surveys.
 NHSF outsources the management of these services to a contractor, Preservation Matters Ltd. This means that personal data associated with the services described below is shared with Preservation Matters Ltd acting on behalf of NHSF and operating under contract to NHSF.
 NHSF requires that all contractors comply with its Data Protection Policy.